Tits Geometry and Positive Curvature: Sections and Coxeter Groups

 We are now ready to establish the main result of this section.

 \begin{thm}[Coxeter Section] Let $M$ be a simply connected positively curved polar manifold.
-Then the action of the polar group $\W$ of a section $\Sigma$ is differentiably equivalent to a linear action of $\W$.
+Then the action of the polar group $\W$ of a section $\Sigma$ is equivariantly diffeomorphic to a linear action of $\W$.
 In fact, $\Sigma$ admits a $\W$ invariant metric of constant curvature. \end{thm}

 \begin{proof} Choose a constant curvature metric on $\Sigma^*$ as above.
 We now claim that this metric comes from a $\W$ invariant metric on $\Sigma$ with constant curvature.
-To see this all we have to do is to lift the metric locally near any point of the orbit space to any point mapping to it by the orbit map.
+To see this, all we have to do is to lift the metric locally near any point of the orbit space to any point mapping to it by the orbit map.
 This however is clear.
 Since the lifted metrics obtained this way agree on overlaps we are done. \end{proof}

-We remark that in the literature the notion \emph{hyperpolar} is used for a polar manifold with flat sections.
-Following \cite{GZ} we say that a polar manifold is a \emph{polar space form} if its sections have constant curvature.
-According to sign of the curvature of the sections one then says that the polar space form has spherical, euclidean or hyperbolic type.
-Using this language a simple partition of unity argument now immediately yields the following in our case

-\begin{cor}[Polar Space Form] A simply connected polar $\G$ manifold $M$ admits the structure of a polar spherical space form with the same sections. \end{cor}

-It should be noted that $M$ with such a polar space for structure typically has curvatures of both signs.
-In general, a highly non-trivial result of \cite{Me} asserts that any metric on a section of any polar $\G$ manifold invariant under the polar group extends to a $\G$ invariant metric on the ambient manifold with the same section.
+\begin{rem} We point out that our conclusions about the section in the theorem above carry over to the general context of a positively curved manifold with a nontrivial isometric reflection group action.
+The manifold together with the action of the reflection group is then equivariantly diffeomorphic to a sphere or a real projective space with a linear action by a finite Coxeter group ($\Z_2$ ineffective in the latter case). \end{rem}

 The following is now natural